2014 Stephen F. Austin Lumberjacks football team: Texas A&M–Commerce

-The two programs first met in 1927 in Nacogdoches and their most recent meeting was September 9, 2000 when the Lumberjacks won 48-21.
-Overall, Commerce leads the series with 43 wins to Stephen F. Austin's 12 wins and a 6-6 tie in 1929.

-Within the first 2 1/2 minutes of play, Stephen F. Austin's Gus Johnson scored a touchdown on a 47 yard run.
+Within the first 2 1/2 minutes of play, Stephen F. Austin's Gus Johnson scored a touchdown on a 47-yard run.
 The drive took 4 plays and 1:33 off the clock, and was followed by Jordan Wiggs kicking the extra point to put the score at 7-0.
 The Lumberjacks led for the remainder of the game.
 The Lumberjacks achieved 34 first downs and 648 total yards while holding Commerce to 19 first downs and 327 total yards.